Houston, TX

 Lone Star Chimney technicians have documented cases where damaged liners allowed heat transfer that charred wooden framing members over extended periods.
 This slow charring process, known as pyrolysis, gradually reduces the ignition temperature of the wood until it can spontaneously combust at temperatures much lower than normally required for ignition.
 The insidious nature of this process means that homeowners may remain completely unaware of the developing fire hazard until an actual fire occurs.

 The location of heat transfer damage often makes detection difficult during routine home inspections.
 Framing members and insulation affected by heat transfer typically remain hidden within wall cavities or attic spaces, where visible signs of damage may not appear until significant deterioration has occurred.
-This hidden damage emphasizes the importance of regular chimney inspections and prompt chimney repair when liner damage is detected.
+This hidden damage emphasizes the importance of regular chimney inspection Houston and prompt chimney repair when liner damage is detected.

 Carbon Monoxide Infiltration Risks